 @import UIKit; lines with the old but compatible

-It’s always a good idea to check the ccache status during compile runs to see if any project emits incompatible flags.
+It’s always a good idea to check the Ccache status during compile runs to see if any project emits incompatible flags.
 See the “unsupported compiler option” option.
-It took me quite a while to clean all our projects up.
+It took me quite a while to clean up all our projects.
 Setting the

-CCACHE_LOGFILE environment variable temporarily can be extremely helpful to see exactly what is wrong: ccache will tell you what flags it doesn’t like and when cache hits and misses are occuring.
+CCACHE_LOGFILE environment variable temporarily can be extremely helpful to see exactly what is wrong; Ccache will tell you which flags it doesn’t like and when cache hits and misses are occurring:

 steipete@steipete-rmbp ~ $ ccache -s cache directory /Users/steipete/.ccache primary config /Users/steipete/.ccache/ccache.conf secondary config (readonly) /usr/local/Cellar/ccache/3.2.3/etc/ccache.conf cache hit (direct) 42530 cache hit (preprocessed) 18147 cache miss 28379 called for link 1344 called for preprocessing 645 compile failed 1 preprocessor error 2 can't use precompiled header 2567 unsupported source language 12 unsupported compiler option 11564 no input file 2 files in cache 124223 cache size 8.7 GB max cache size 15.0 GB

-To give you an idea, with ccache our Jenkins test workers run in an average of 8 minutes, while they needed about 14 minutes before.
-Compiling and packaging PSPDFKit in all its variants used to take 50 minutes on the fastest MacBook Pro money can buy, but with ccache this went down to 15 minutes.
-Adding ccache to our stack has been a huge win and I’m amazed that I hadn’t heard about it earlier.
+To give you an idea of whether or not this is all worth it: With Ccache, our Jenkins test workers run in an average of 8 minutes, while they needed about 14 minutes before.
+Compiling and packaging PSPDFKit in all its variants used to take 50 minutes on the fastest MacBook Pro money can buy, but with Ccache, this went down to 15 minutes.
+Adding Ccache to our stack has been a huge win, and I’m amazed that I hadn’t heard about it earlier.
 What a great tool!

 Precompiled Header Issues

-Anton Bukov writes to say that he resolved some issues by disabling
+Anton Bukov wrote to say that he resolved some issues by disabling